 - Forty-eight (48) diesel vehicles or equipment meet or exceed the CBA requirements for diesel emission control devices, specifically as it pertains to control of diesel particulate matter emissions; - Of these 48, Seven (7) pieces of equipment are retrofitted with Level 3 verified diesel emission control systems (VDCES); these achieve reductions in particulate matter greater than 85%.
 Level 3 VDECS typically reduce emissions of reactive organic hydrocarbon gases (ROG) and carbon dioxide (CO) in addition to diesel particulate matter; - Of the 48, thirty-three (33) pieces of equipment are equipped with engines certified to either the 2010 on-road emissions standard or the off-road Tier 4/Tier 4 Interim emission standards.
 The 2010 on-road standards are the strictest air quality standards to date in terms of oxides of nitrogen (NOx) and particulate matter emissions.
 The NOx threshold for 2010 on-road heavy-duty engines is 0.02 grams per brake horsepower hour (g/bhp-hr) with the particulate matter emissions threshold set at 0.01 g/bhp-hr. - Eight (8) pieces of off-road equipment are certified to the Tier 4/Tier 4 interim off-road standards.
 Tier 4 refers to a generation of federal air emissions standards established by the U.S. Environmental Protection Agency (EPA) that apply to new diesel engines used in off-road equipment.
 Essentially it requires manufacturers to reduce the levels of particulate matter and oxides of nitrogen (NOx) to a level that is 50-96 percent lower than existing generation of diesel engines.
 It is important to note that Tier 4 emissions requirements apply to new products only and do not apply retroactively to any existing machines or equipment.
 Tier 4 represents the strictest standards for off-road engine equipment.
-Specific Tier 4 emission levels are a function of engine horsepower but in all cases meet or exceed the CBA Emissions Reduction Standards.
+Specific Tier 4 emissions Reduction Standards.